When and how to fertilize tomatoes – expert tips for a bumper harvest

 Can you make homemade tomato fertilizer?

-There are several options for making a homemade tomato fertilizer, this includes using homemade compost to feed the soil, adding wood ash to boost potassium, or using Epsom salt from the cupboard.
+There are several options to make your own tomato fertilizer, this includes using homemade compost to feed the soil, adding wood ash to boost potassium, or using Epsom salt from the cupboard.
 However, possibly the best option is to make a liquid comfrey fertilizer that is rich in potassium and ideal for promoting flowers and fruits.

 Is Miracle Gro good for tomatoes?